patricksavalle/devops-project-template/README.md

 ### Development Phases

+Alle new systems are built in phases.
+In agile project these phases are done incrementally.
+Only trivial systems or experienced teams don't need a functional or technical design.

 #### 1. Requirements analysis

-Requirements describe, using human language, prototypes and sketches, the functionality and non-functionality of a system concise enough to be used for system validation.
+Requirements describe, using human language, prototypes and sketches, the functionality and non-functionality of a system concise enough to be used for system validation and acceptance testing.
 This stages is done in collaboration with all stake-holder.

 #### 2. Functional design